 - The potential damage each particular event could cause

-It is imperative that educators not only teach students about the types of weather disasters, but also how their families can prepare for these disasters.
-Weather Disaster Preparedness can help students and their families with plans of action before the event occurs.
+It is imperative that educators not only teach students about the types of natural disasters, but also how their families can prepare for these disasters.
+Natural Disaster Preparedness can help students and their families with plans of action before the event occurs.
 This could curb the anxiety and fear that students may have about severe weather.
 Educators should:

 - Talk to students about how to spot the warning signs of a storm (dark clouds, large roaring sounds, hail, etc.)